TheLandfill/cpp_cli/README.md

 1. Run more tests, specifically trying to simulate command line response in standard Linux tools.
     1. `wget` in particular looks perfect for this, with the notable exception of non-standard command-line arguments, such as -nc, which the library would treat as --nc.
     1. It is not a good idea for me to try to implement all the flags for `gcc`, but I made sure that cpp_args_parser can handle up to 5000 aliases, which is more than enough for gcc (which has around 2000) to handle.

+### Goals Completed
+1. Make sure that symlinks work on Windows.
+1. Fix response to nonexistant flags.
+Right now, it just crashes the program with a seg fault.
+I can either make it ignore them or treat them as non-options.
+1. Fix response to providing arguments to options that do not take arguments.
+1. Fix the potential seg fault of writing outside the valid range for `char *`.
+1. Add support for repeated single flags, such as `-vvvv` meaning level four verboseness.
+1. Add helpful error messages for using invalid flags.
+1. Add helpful error messages for providing arguments to flags that do not take arguments.